sribna/licensor/docs/middleware.md

 #Middleware

 You can use the `licensor.key.feature` middleware to restrict access to certain areas on your site depending on the features that are defined for the customer's key plan.
-This can be useful, for example, when you are adding licensing system to an existing site that has a support forum, download center, etc.
+This can be useful, for example, when you add license management functionality to an existing site that has a support forum, download center, etc.
 In this case create features "download" and "support", assign them to a plan, then edit your routes:

     Route::group(['middleware' => ['licensor.key.feature:support,download']], function () {